GalaxyBuilder-oss/GalaxyBuilder-oss/README.md

 - 👋 Hi, I’m Salim Hidayat
 - 👀 I’m interested in Coding And Designing
-- 🌱 I’m currently learning A Creative Design
+- 🌱 I’m currently learning A C Language
 - 📫 Find me on Facebook, Twitter, Or Instagram

 <!---